 - Path reconstruction needs only one extra

-array. - Always update
+parentarray. - Always update

-. - For undirected graphs, remember to insert edges both ways in
+parent[v]only when you genuinely shortendistance[v]. - For undirected graphs, remember to insert edges both ways in

-. - Make sure to skip stale heap entries (
+adj_list. - Make sure to skip stale heap entries (

-dist != distance[node]
+dist != distance[node]) for efficiency.

 Armed with this pattern you can extract not just the cost but the exact sequence of nodes for any shortest-path query with Dijkstra’s algorithm.